 3. Clean the area

-Using cool or lukewarm water, apply a fragrance-free, antibacterial liquid soap and gently scrub the area with your fingers.
-Repeat this process at least 2x per day in the morning and before bed, or if the area is exposed to potential bacteria such as sweat or dirty clothing.
+Using cool or lukewarm water, apply a fragrance-free, antibacterial liquid soap to your skin and gently scrub the area with your fingers.
+Repeat this process twice per day, in the morning and before bed.
+If you plan to workout or accidentally expose the skin to potential bacteria, clean it immediately afterwards.
+This may mean you have to clean it three times per day sometimes.

 You can do this at the sink or in the shower, whichever is easiest for you.
-At the sink, you can check to make sure you’ve cleaned it thoroughly, making sure you didn’t miss any part of the ink.
-If you choose to clean your tattoo in the shower, make sure to turn the water temperature down so you don’t burn your healing skin.
+At the sink, you can look in the mirror to make sure you’ve cleaned it thoroughly.
+If you choose to clean your tattoo in the shower, turn the water temperature down so you don’t burn your skin.

 Note: We don’t recommend using a soap bar because even though they might be fragrance-free, they tend to sit in water and collect bacteria when not in use.
 This increases your chance of infection.